StateSpaceModels/ssminr/README.md

 # Before compiling your model

 `SSMinR` compiles your model by calling `SSM` from your `R` session using the function `system()`.
-As such, when compiling `SSM` will ask `R` where to find the header files as well as the librairy dependencies.
+As such, when compilating, `SSM` asks `R` where to find the header files as well as the librairy dependencies needed.

-Outside of `R`, these information are generally stored in the environment variables `CPATH` (path look for headers files) and `LIBRARY_PATH` (path for librairies dependencies).
+Outside of `R`, these information are generally stored in the environment variables `CPATH` (path to header files) and `LIBRARY_PATH` (path to librairy dependencies).
 You can check this in your terminal by typing:

 ```sh
 echo $CPATH